nukomeet/nukomeet.com/content/blog/2012-04_pixel_developer_or_ruby_artist.md

 created_at: 2012-04-30 12:39:40 +0200
 kind: article
 publish: true
-title: "pixel developer or ruby artist"
+title: "Pixel developer or Ruby artist ?"
 ---

 This is the story of **Łukasz** - better known in the internet society by his pseudonym **ofca**.